MacKentoch/easyFormGenerator/README.md

 ______

 ## What is new?

+ - Sept 2015 : `drag and drop way` is now a simple module `eda-dragdrop-way-easy-form-gen`

  - `Easy form Generator - Step way : new provider` : enable/disable modal animation from your own config thanks to new provider `easyFormSteWayConfigProvider`

  ```javascript